Movement for Supporting Thyroid FunctionSep 23, 2021

 This pose supports you whilst your world is ‘turned upside-down’ to allow blood flow back to the thyroid and also the head and heart, so it is fully restful.
 Placing a low bolster (or stack of folded blankets or towels) a little way from a chair seat, sit on and swing your calves on to the seat, tucking your bottom under to find the back of your pelvis fully supported.
 Come down to the ground with chin tucked in to protect your neck and place your arms where they are most comfortable.
 Stay for up to 15 minutes or when you feel ‘cooked’.
 Lie curled on your side for a while before coming up.

-Are you already a member of Whole Health with Charlotte?
 Discover Whole Health with Charlotte here, featuring access to yoga classes, meditations, natural health webinars and more...